jclopeztavera/medstudents-depression/README.md

 # Conclusions

-* Provide a general interpretation of the results with any important recommendations for future research.
+Interpretation of the results with any important recommendations for future research.

-* [For a clinical trial, provide any trial identification number(s) and name(s) (e.g., trial registration number, protocol number or acronym).]